Floer homology and non-fibered knot detection: On the manifold and the arc

 Let $K \subset S^3$ be a nearly fibered knot, with a Seifert surface $F$ of genus 1.
 Let be the arc in Definition \ref{def:M_F} whose complement recovers $S^3(F)$.
 Per Remark \ref{rmk:cabling}, $M_F$ is the complement of a 2-component cable link, with cabling annulus as provided in Lemma \ref{lem:dehn-fill}.
 By construction, $\alpha$ is disjoint from $A$.
 Our goal in this section is to prove that it can be isotoped to lie in this cabling annulus, however.
 This is a key step towards our eventual classification of $M_F$ and thus $S^3(F)$ in the next section.

 \begin{proposition} Let $F$ be a genus-1 Seifert surface for a nearly fibered knot $K \subset S^3$.
 Let be the annulus provided by Lemma~\ref{lem:dehn-fill}.
 Then the arc $\alpha$ admits an isotopy, keeping $\partial\alpha$ in $\partial M_F$ at all times, which carries $\alpha$ to a properly embedded arc in $A$. \end{proposition} Proposition \ref{prop:t-in-cabling-annulus} will follow from a combination of several lemmas in this section.
-To start, note that we can view $M_F$ as a sutured manifold $(M_F,\gamma_F)$, where is the union of the two boundary tori $T_\pm$.
-Consider the sutured manifold decomposition along $A$, illustrated in Figure~\ref{fig:cable-annulus-decomposition}.
-In particular, is a balanced sutured manifold with torus boundary, whose suture $s(\gamma_A)$ is the union of two oppositely oriented curves of the same slope as the boundary components of $A$.
+To start, note that we can view $M_F$ as a (non-balanced) sutured manifold $(M_F,\gamma_F)$, where $\gamma_F = A(\gamma_F) \sqcup T(\gamma_F)$ is empty and the two boundary tori $T_\pm$ are oriented so that

+Choose an orientation for $A$ and consider the sutured manifold decomposition along $A$, illustrated in Figure~\ref{fig:cable-annulus-decomposition}.
+In particular, is a balanced sutured manifold with torus boundary, whose sutures $s(\gamma_A)$ are the union of two oppositely oriented curves of the same slope as the boundary components of $A$.

 Since $\alpha$ is disjoint from $A$ in $M_F$, we can also view $\alpha$ as a properly embedded arc in $M_A$.
 From this perspective, we then define the sutured arc complement pictured on the right side in Figure~\ref{fig:cable-annulus-decomposition}, where is a neighborhood in $\partial M_\alpha$ of the meridian $\mu_\alpha$ of $\alpha$.